What is PP&E?

 If we add the $8 million in Capex and subtract the $6 million in depreciation from the beginning PP&E of $150 million, we arrive at $152 million for the ending PP&E balance in Year 1.

-The $152 million in PP&E would be the carrying value shown on the balance sheet in the current period.
+In closing, the $152 million in PP&E is the carrying value recorded on the balance sheet of the company for the current period.